defencedigital/moduk-service-manual/src/security-classifications/index.md

 ---
 layout: "layouts/two-column.njk"
 title: "Security classifications"
-description: "Keep and share information securely in Defence, check how to use security classifications and mark information."
+description: "Keep and share information securely in Defence.
+Check how to use security classifications and mark information."
 lead: "Everyone working in Defence needs to know how to classify and mark information correctly."
 ---